Mongolia · Bird Electrocution Mitigation

 15Provinces

 Following a 5-year MoU signed with Mongolia's Ministry of Environment and Climate Change in February 2019, MBZRCF funded and coordinated the retrofit of the most dangerous distribution lines across Mongolia's steppe zone.
-Implementation was carried out by the Mongolian Bird Conservation Center and the Wildlife Science and Conservation Centre (WSCC).
+Implementation was carried out by the Mongolian Bird Conservation Center and the Wildlife Science and Conservation Centre.

 Ulaanbaatar Railway Powerline in Choir — Public Utility Collaboration